-The far-right AfD’s parliamentary group leader, Alexander Gaulland, who as “leader of the opposition” spoke directly after Merkel, acknowledged that in her speech, the chancellor had “for the first time spoken of Germans.”
-This was “a victory for the AfD,” Gaulland boasted.
+The far-right AfD’s parliamentary group leader, Alexander Gauland, who as “leader of the opposition” spoke directly after Merkel, acknowledged that in her speech, the chancellor had “for the first time spoken of Germans.”
+This was “a victory for the AfD,” Gauland boasted.
 In a fascistic tirade, he blustered about “perpetrators, knife killers, and rapists,” cited Bismarck, and pushed the anti-refugee and anti-Muslim hysteria to the limit.
-There is “no obligation to diversity and colourfulness” and also “no obligation for me to share my state’s territory with foreigners,” declared Gaulland.
+There is “no obligation to diversity and colourfulness” and also “no obligation for me to share my state’s territory with foreigners,” declared Gauland.

 Hardly anyone embodies the sharp rightward shift in German capitalist politics more than Gauland.
 The 77-year-old was a high-level functionary in the CDU for four decades, before co-founding the AfD in 2013.
 His rise to the position of parliament’s far-right hardliner is the direct result of the policies laid out by Merkel in her government speech and supported by all the establishment parties.
 As in the 1930s, Germany’s return to a great-power policy around the world is bound up with the spreading of nationalist and racist propaganda, and the building up of a far-right party.